-The internal current sensor operates independently from the rest of the battery balancer.
-Usage of the internal current sensor is entirely optional.
-Because it is galvanically isolated from the rest of the battery balancer, it may be wired in series with either the positive or negative battery lines, and it may be oriented to sense charge or discharge (load) current.
+The internal current sensor operates independently from the rest of the battery balancer, and use of the internal current sensor is entirely optional.
+Because of the wide common-mode range of the current sensor, it may be wired in series with either the positive or negative battery lines.